anthonykoch/blade-expression/readme.md

 # jsexpr

 A parser for JavaScript expressions created according to the [ES6 specification](http://www.ecma-international.org/ecma-262/6.0/#sec-expressions).
 The AST nodes are modeled after the [SpiderMonkey Parser spec](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API) aside from how locations are stored.
+Weighs in at `~26KB` minified and `~8kB` gzipped.

 Some expressions are not supported or have not yet been added.
 See [supported expressions.](#supported-expressions)

-# Size

-Weighs in at `~26KB` minified and `~8kB` gzipped.

 # Usage